Unbuilt Services On The M5

 - SA84: Exeter (J30)

 The unfortunate decision to place Gordano and Exeter at two very busy roundabouts was made due to a lack of space.
-Several alternative sites were looked at.
+Several alternative sites were looked at for both these, but they were all deemed to be inferior.

 The Unused Sites